 is an insurance deposit which provides cover of possible losses of a marginal trade, and is used as a pledge.

-a message from a dealing centre to a trader saying that it is necessary to increase funds on marginal account.
+a message from a broker to a trader saying that it is necessary to increase funds on marginal account.

 an indicator showing the state of a trader’s trading account.